hazzelnuts/ntfy-for-delphi/README.md

 # ⚙️ Installation

 You can add ```src``` folder to your library path or search path.
-Or you can simply use boss dependency manager to install:
+Or you can simply use boss dependency manager to install

 ``` cmd
   boss install github.com/p-samuel/delphi-notify